Arnab-Developer/AspnetAzureKeyVaultDemo/README.md

 When the app is deployed and running from Azure then it should read secrets from [key vault](https://azure.microsoft.com/en-gb/services/key-vault/).

-To test azure key vault:
+To test with azure key vault:

 - Create app service in azure and deploy this app.
 - Create key vault and add 'Address' secret with some value.